dagmara1223/hackathon_pixiehex/README.md

 # hackathon_pixiehex

-We bring local business to global market
+We bring local businesses to global market

 International shipping from Korea is often expensive.
 K-Shipping solves this problem by enabling: